thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ## The Java project configuration for the JSON-B using maven

-Therefor we needed to add following dependencies in the pom.xml.
+We need to add following dependencies in the pom.xml.

 * One reference implementation from [GlassFish](https://en.wikipedia.org/wiki/GlassFish) for JSON
 * [The yasson reference implementation of JSON binding](https://projects.eclipse.org/projects/ee4j.yasson)